 1. Community-based public safety

-Guided by a racial equity framework, the major focus of the Resolve Fund will be to drive resources to support BIPOC-led local community-based gun violence organizations working in throughout America.
-As a complementary approach to policing, community-based public safety reduces violence without incurring the collateral damage of arrest and incarceration.
+Guided by a racial equity framework, the major focus of The Resolve Fund will be to drive resources to support BIPOC-led local community-based gun violence organizations working throughout the U.S. As a complementary approach to policing, community-based public safety reduces violence without incurring the collateral damage of arrest and incarceration.
 This approach trains non-traditional leaders with lived experience in conflict resolution, mediation, and de-escalation strategies to intervene, prevent, and treat violence as a public health issue.

 2. Prevention and education